 When I was 15, emboldened by an after school special, I firmed up my voice and requested she not hit me anymore, especially not on the face.
 It made me feel worthless, "like dying," I said, not entirely for dramatic effect.
 In response, I felt the sharp sting across my cheekbone.
 "I'm the mother.
 You're the child.
 You don't tell me what to do."
 Still, she didn't like my stepdad pushing his weight around.
 When he'd hit me, she'd put on a show of yelling at him; sometimes she'd even kick him out of the house for a few hours, but by the end of the day, the fault was firmly placed back on me.
 I asked for it.
 I wanted it.
 I bruised like a peach.
 She was never protecting me, only her dominion.

 I left on my 18th birthday with two faded black eyes and a matching trash bag filled with clothes.
 Knowing my escape would be tumultuous, I'd surreptitiously rented a small guesthouse in the neighboring beach town and gave no prior signs of my coming departure; I hadn't even packed for fear of being discovered.
-As a friend helped me load her red pick-up truck with the meager belongings I could grab in the moment, my 11-year-old sister holding tight to my leg, begging me not to go, my mother quickly re-engineering the story, placing herself back at the helm: "You're not moving out.
+As a friend helped me load her red pick-up truck with the meager belongings I could grab in the moment, my 11-year-old sister holding tight to my leg, begging me not to go, my mother quickly re-engineered the story, placing herself back at the helm: "You're not moving out.
 I'm throwing you out!"
 She hurled my books and journals on the front lawn, as if to anchor her version of a drifting reality.

 A month later, my mom deigned to enter the restaurant where I'd been working as a waitress for the past year.
 It was one of those family chain restaurants, a cornerstone of Southern Californian suburban sprawl that offered free refills, early bird specials, and pies to celebrate every season.
 My arms were loaded with dirty plates, fanned out like porcelain wings when I saw her.
 "Look at you," she hissed.
 "Working in this white trash diner like a cheap whore—I abort you."
 It was a Friday night and my manager had given me the busiest station so I could make some extra money.
 Even though my co-workers had started a collection, bringing in a table, chairs, and a broom for my tiny new house, I still needed to pay for tuition and books on top of rent.
 My arms began to furl under the weight of shame and greasy leftovers, but I held my mother's stare until she turned and left.
 And then I carried on like nothing had happened.